 Lending for Self Managed Super Funds

-One of the keys to consider when deciding whether a SMSF is the right product for you is whether you are able to separate your personal finances from your superannuation finances.
-If you were to use SMSF assets for items that are deemed personal use, you may be consider to be non compliant with superannuation laws.
+One of the keys to consider when deciding whether an SMSF is a right product for you is whether you are able to separate your personal finances from your superannuation finances.
+If you were to use SMSF assets for items that are deemed personal use, you may be considered to be non-compliant with superannuation laws.
 SMSF funds need to be kept entirely separate and managed well.

 It is also important to consider whether or not you have the time to manage your SMSF.
 It is not a project to be undertaken lightly and it is also important to be sure you have a high enough level of knowledge to manage the project effectively.
 As a trustee, it is your responsibility to manage and invest your superannuation and that is not an activity that would be suitable for everyone

-One of the most common reasons for undertaking a SMSF is to save money.
-Many commercial superannuation funds charge fees that a based on the amount of money you have in your fund.
+One of the most common reasons for undertaking an SMSF is to save money.
+Many commercial superannuation funds charge fees that based on the amount of money you have in your fund.
 That means, the more you have the more you are charged.
-SMSF fees however are most commonly a fixed amount per year, which means there is potentially a cost saving when the fund grows to a significant size.
-There are times and circumstances however where a SMSF isn’t able to earn enough income to make this a cost effective option.
+SMSF fees, however, are most commonly a fixed amount per year, which means there is potentially a cost saving when the fund grows to a significant size.
+There are times and circumstances however where an SMSF isn’t able to earn enough income to make this a cost-effective option.
 It is very important to make sure that the benefits will be worthwhile.

-If, after conducting your research, you decide it is worth doing, there are a number of benefits to having a SMSF.
-One of these benefits is that it can maximise wealth creation when assets increase.
+If, after conducting your research, you decide it is worth doing, there are a number of benefits to having an SMSF.
+One of these benefits is that it can maximize wealth creation when assets increase.

-Another reason many people set up their own SMSF is because borrowing terms are flexible.
+Another reason many people set up their own SMSF is that borrowing terms are flexible.
 Borrowing periods can be for a short time or a long time

-Having a SMSF can also allow for additional non-contribution style funds once the members have reached their limit.
-In addition future income and capital gains are taxed at a lower rate when they are held in a SMSF.
+Having an SMSF can also allow for additional non-contribution style funds once the members have reached their limit.
+In addition, future income and capital gains are taxed at a lower rate when they are held in an SMSF.

 Always speak with a financial advisor you trust before embarking on the journey of setting up your own SMSF.
-Advisors who work full time in the industry are often aware of changes that are likely to affect you as well as the tips and tricks that can help make sure setting up a SMSF is worth the time and potential risk.
+Advisors who work full time in the industry are often aware of changes that are likely to affect you as well as the tips and tricks that can help make sure setting up an SMSF are worth the time and potential risk.